Building upon firm foundations as young people transition to secondary education.

 Using the curriculum to prepare students for the wider world

 The GLC recognises its responsibility to provide a curriculum that supports the development of the whole person and prepares each to take their place in the wider world, ready to make a positive contribution.
-To this end, the GA has developed, and is continuing to develop, a programme of study in both discrete activities and through curriculum arears [such as humanities and drama] to achieve this.
+To this end, the Gateway Academy has developed, and is continuing to develop, a programme of study in both discrete activities and through curriculum arears [such as humanities and drama] to achieve this.

 A structured programme of Ready to Learn [RTL- 10 minutes at the start of each day]; Personal and Academic Development [PAD – a daily 20 minute tutor period in the middle of the day] and assemblies has been created to develop skills, knowledge and understanding in the following: